top of page

 the skin health body connection wellness graphic

-Holistic Estheticians/Skin Care Therapists have received the same exact training as Clinical Estheticians in trade school for esthetics, however once they receive their certification and licensure, Holistic Estheticians will continue their education by learning holistic style treatments, where clinical estheticians will continue their education learning clinical style treatments - some may do a little bit of both, and this is considered 'Integrative'.
+Holistic Estheticians have received the same exact training as Clinical Estheticians in trade school for esthetics, however once they receive their certification and licensure, Holistic Estheticians will continue their education by learning holistic style treatments, where clinical estheticians will continue their education learning clinical style treatments - some may do a little bit of both, and this can be considered 'Integrative'.

-ten reasons to work with holistic skin care specialist esthetician
+ten reasons to work with holistic esthetician and skin care specialist

 As a Holistic and Integrative Esthetician myself, I categorize the foundations of skin health into 3 main categories: the skin, the body, the psyche (the psyche is a combination of the the human soul, mind, spirit) which I call the 'Holistic Skin Health Trio".

-The first thing I do with a new client is a thorough consultation addressing all of these aspects, respecting how much they would like to share with me as their Holistic Esthetician and staying within my scope of practice for hands-on treatment.
-As I get to know their skin, I will look at what needs correction, what needs prevention, and what needs support, and I will assess what the potential root cause of their skin concern could be.
-A treatment plan is then created (and may need to be adjusted as things change) based on their individual needs and preferences to improve the health of the skin & promote overall wellness, along with a thorough home-care ritual including skin, wellness and lifestyle recommendations.
+As a Holistic Esthetician, the first thing I do with a new client is a thorough consultation and skin analysis addressing all of these aspects, respecting how much they would like to share with me, and staying within my scope of practice for hands-on treatment.
+As I get to know their skin, I will look at what needs correction, what needs prevention, and what needs support, and I will assess what the potential root cause of their skin concern could be (if there are any specific skin concerns).
+A treatment plan is then created (and may need to be adjusted as things change) based on their individual needs and preferences to improve or maintain the health of the skin, along with a thorough home-care ritual including skin, wellness and lifestyle recommendations.

-What are some common 'Holistic', 'Integrative', and 'Clinical' Skin Care Treatments?
+What are some common 'Natural', 'Integrative', and 'Clinical' Skin Care Treatments?

 facial treatments holistic vs clinical contrast chart

-Holistic facial treatments are generally the primary treatments that Holistic Estheticians use and may consist of:
+Holistic facial treatments fit in the 'Natural' and/or 'Integrative' category, and are generally the primary treatments that Holistic Estheticians use and may consist of:

 1. Facial Gua Sha: comes from the ancient TCM practice of 'gua sha'.
 The esthetician uses a flat stone (usually a form of jade) also referred to as a 'gua sha board' that is grazed over the skin to activate the facial fascia, facial muscles and different skin levels.
 The benefits may include lymphatic support, drainage of fluid accumulation, a more lifted & toned facial structure, increased blood flow and Qi (life energy) to the skin for a natural glow, and a restorative function within the meridian channel system.